 Overview of the Table saw

-What is unique on a table saw is the ability to withstand longer and wider materials.
+What is unique about a table saw is the ability to withstand more extended and broader materials.
 It is bigger and ideal for materials that require longer cuts.
 There are table saws that come with additional shelf space.
 The Rockwell Tabletop Saw has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
 That brings convenience to the user when you need to replace your blade.

 The blade is stationary.
 For accuracy, the blade guard and rails guide the material.
 There are four types of table saws.
 These are the bench, contractor, cabinet, and hybrid table saw.
-The contractor and the cabinet table saws are portable and meant for household activities.
-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The contractor and the cabinet table saws are portable for household activities.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.